XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Ablation Studies and Discussion

-\paragraph{Shared Experts} In the design of MeME, we use a shared expert to capture modality-shared features across different modalities.
-To evaluate the impact of this shared expert, we removed it from MeME, making the output of each MeME consist solely of modality-specific experts.
-As shown in Tab.~\ref{tab:expand_data_parameters}, we found that removing the shared experts resulted in a 0.7\% decrease in F-score.
-This indicates that the shared experts successfully capture commonalities across modalities.
-In addition, removing the shared expert may lead to redundancy in the modality-specialized experts, reducing their effectiveness and hence leading to a performance drop.
-Such an observation joins the conclusion from the previous work \cite{dai2024deepseekmoe}.
-It is worthy noting that our whole model only requires around 100M parameters, with only +8M parameters compared to our RGB baseline.
-The 8M parameters are used by all the experts, in total 8 experts in our final settings.
-Hence, the shared experts only represent around 1M parameters, while enabling significant performance improvement.
+In this section, without explicit mentioning, all the experiments are reported based on our XTrack-B.

-\paragraph{Modality Specific Experts} In addition to the shared expert, our MeME also includes modality-specific experts to capture unique information from each modality.
-As shown in Tab.~\ref{tab:expand_data_parameters}, we removed the modality-specific experts and processed all modalities using a single expert.
-We observed a performance degradation, with a 1.9\% drop in the F-score.
-The performance decline produced by removing the modality-specific experts indicates the effectiveness of our decomposition of modality-shared and modality-specific features.
-When there is no modality-specific experts, all the experts are treated equally, losing the identification such as geometry from depth, motion from event, or temperature from Thermal.
-Our modality-specific design enables us to effectively model each modality's characteristics and make the different modalities benefit from each other.
+\textbf{Shared Experts:} We conduct an ablation study on the shared experts.
+As shown in Tab.~\ref{tab:Ablation}, we found that, for DepthTrack~\cite{depthtrack}, removing the shared experts resulted in a -3.9\% decrease in F-score.
+Removing the shared experts might lead to redundancy in the modality-specialized experts, reducing their effectiveness and hence leading to such a performance drop.
+This observation joins the conclusion from the previous work \cite{dai2024deepseekmoe}.

-\paragraph{Number of Experts} We also explored the impact of the number of modality-specific experts used for each modality on the results.
-We set the number of experts specific to each modality to 1, where each modality uses a single expert.
-We used cross-entropy loss to force each expert to learn modality-specific information.
-Additionally, we set the number of experts corresponding to each modality to 2 and 3, as shown in Tab.~\ref{tab:position}, transforming the classification loss to a multi-label one.
-The experimental results indicate that using two modality-specific experts yields the best performance.
-If each modality has only one dedicated expert, the feature representation is constrained.
-If each modality has three experts, internal conflicts among the modality-specific experts arise, negatively impacting the performance of the model.
+\textbf{Modality-Specific Experts:} In addition to the shared experts, our MeME also includes modality-specific experts to capture unique information from each modality.
+As shown in Tab.~\ref{tab:Ablation}, we remove this design and process all modalities using a single expert.
+In such a case, all the experts are treated equally, losing the identification such as geometry from depth, motion from event, or temperature from thermal, which is not desirable.
+This can be also proven by the declined performance across various modalities, particularly in depth.
+Such a performance drop indicates the effectiveness and necessity of our decomposition and the collaboration of both modality-shared and modality-specific features.
+This design enables the effective modeling of unique characteristics and makes the different modalities benefit from each other.